 610 688 0046

-Prior to joining Tactix, I spent over seven years practicing law with Drinker Biddle & Reath LLP.
-At Drinker, I was a member of the commercial real estate group where I specialized in complex leasing transactions and earned the distinction of being named a Pennsylvania Rising Star by Law and Politics magazine.
-In addition to leasing transactions, my real estate experience includes acquisitions and dispositions of numerous commercial properties, financings and the preparation and negotiation of construction and design contracts.
+Scott Crumley has been a broker with Tactix since 2011.
+Prior to joining Tactix, Scott spent over seven years practicing law with Drinker Biddle & Reath LLP.
+At Drinker, he was a member of the commercial real estate group where he specialized in complex leasing transactions and earned the distinction of being named a Pennsylvania Rising Star by Law and Politics magazine.
+In addition to leasing transactions, his legal experience included acquisitions, dispositions and financings of numerous commercial properties as well as the preparation negotiation of construction and design contracts.

 State University of New York at Albany, B.A.